What Star Trek Taught Me About Using Influencers

 The point is, you’d value it and you’d find the right use for it.

-Nurture and develop your influencers rather than disposable Star Trek red shirts.
+Nurture influencers … don’t treat them as disposable Star Trek red shirts.

-This fellow influencer John met was just another disposable asset.
+This fellow influencer who John met was another body.

 Nobody comes back to look for him or beam him up.

-Treating him like this means he’s nothing more than a transaction.
+Treating him like this means he’s nothing more than a transaction, disposable.

 Guys, this is marketing at it’s worst, especially with influencers.